firebolt-db/godocs/docs/sql_reference/information-schema/schemata.md

 You can use the `information_schema.schemata` view to return information about schemas available in the database.
 You can use a `SELECT` query to return information about each schema as shown in the example below.

+To view schema information, the user must have any [schema privilege]({% link Guides/security/rbac.md %}#schema) or ownership of the schema.

 ```sql
 SELECT
   *